2018–19 Georgetown Hoyas women's basketball team

-The 2018–19 Georgetown Hoyas women's basketball team represents Georgetown University in the 2018–19 college basketball season.
+The 2018–19 Georgetown Hoyas women's basketball team represented Georgetown University in the 2018–19 college basketball season.
 The Hoyas, led by second year head coach James Howard and were members of the Big East Conference.
-The Hoyas play their home games at the McDonough Gymnasium.
+The Hoyas played their home games at the McDonough Gymnasium.
 They finished the season 19–16, 9–9 in Big East play to finish in a tie for fourth place.
-They advanced to the semifinals of the Big East women's tournament where they lost to Marquette.
-They received an at-large bid to the WNIT where they defeated Sacred Heart, Harvard, Big East member Providence in the first, second and third rounds before losing to James Madison in the quarterfinals.
+They advanced to the semifinals of the Big East women's tournament, where they lost to Marquette.
+They received an at-large bid to the WNIT, where they defeated Sacred Heart, Harvard, Big East member Providence in the first, second and third rounds before losing to James Madison in the quarterfinals.